ember-learn/cli-guides/guides/advanced-use/debugging.md

 by typing `cont` (or simply `c`).
 Once the program begins executing, it will stop at any `debugger` statements it finds.
 You can then enter a REPL, by typing `repl`.

+In addition to stepping through this code using the Node.js debugger, you can also "attach" other debugging clients such as Google Chrome to this session.
+For example, to attach Google Chrome, open a new Google Chrome window, go to `chrome://inspect` in the location bar, and click on the "Inspect" link.

+You can use this technique for build steps in your app, addon, or custom blueprint or any other part of the build pipeline.

 Read more about [debugging Node.js here][1].

 ## Linking Addons